Study with us

 At Churchill we usually interview the top 75% or so of our applicants — all those who are competitive for entry in their chosen field.

 Decisions on who to call to interview will be made as follows:

 While track-record in exams is likely to be the most important single element in our decision-making, no single factor will predominate.

 Please note that, in deciding who to call to interview, we will only use performance in admissions assessments positively, not negatively, i.e. no one will be ruled out of interview by their performance in an admissions assessment, but applicants who perform strongly in an assessment, but who otherwise we were not planning to call to interview, may be invited.

 Academic research has consistently and decisively demonstrated that performance at A Level (or equivalent) correlates strongly with performance at university.
 The most complete study is available on the National Archives Website.
-Another up-to-date study is available from Cambridge Assessment.
+A more recent study is available from Cambridge Assessment.

-In order to be able to do this, we will need to make some challenging offers.
-The typical A-Level offer for Cambridge entry is A*AA in the Arts and Humanities and A*A*A in the Sciences, and, while we will certainly make offers at this level, we are also likely to pitch some offers a grade higher than this or stipulate A* grades in certain subjects.
-In practice successful Churchill applicants tend to exceed the typical Cambridge offer in their final exams by one or two grades.
-For more information on the academic strength of entrants, see www.undergraduate.study.cam.ac.uk/apply/statistics.
+In order to be able to do this, we set some challenging offers.
+The typical A Level offer for Cambridge entry is normally A*AA in the Arts and Humanities and A*A*A in the Sciences, and, while we certainly make offers at these levels, we also pitch some offers a grade higher than this or stipulate A* grades in certain subjects.
+In practice successful Churchill applicants tend to exceed typical Cambridge offers in their final exams by one or two grades.
+For more information on the academic strength of entrants, see the University's Application Statistics page.